Skip to main content

 Let's say you have a page block that interacts with a custom mutation to set some data related to a Product.
 You want to fire your custom mutation when the form is submitted - this is done using the pattern above.

-However, you need to somehow signal to the form that it is now dirty and can be save, even though no property of the Product itself may have changed.
+However, you need to somehow signal to the form that it is now dirty and can be saved, even though no property of the Product itself may have changed.

 Tsx